Some posts contain compensated links. Please read this disclaimer for more info.

-One of the great benefits of traveling around the Balkans is that you can visit several countries in one trip.
+One of the great benefits of traveling around the Balkans is visiting several countries in one trip.
 The easiest way is city hopping between capital cities, which usually have the best transportation connections.
-A trip between Skopje and Pristina, for example, lets you explore and discover one of the Balkans’ most underrated countries—North Macedonia and Kosovo.
+A journey between Skopje and Pristina, for example, lets you explore and discover one of the Balkans’ most underrated countries—North Macedonia and Kosovo.

 This capital-to-capital journey brings you from one of Europe’s oldest capitals to the main city in Europe’s youngest country (although there’s some dispute about that latter statement).

-Skopje has one of the oldest stone bridges in Europe, a bustling Old Bazaar, a historic fortress and easy access to spectacular nature.
+Skopje has one of the oldest stone bridges in Europe, a bustling Old Bazaar, a historical fortress, and easy access to spectacular nature.
 It’s a beautiful place to spend a few days before heading to what’s arguably Southern Europe’s least-known capital: Pristina.

-You can visit a wonderful ethnographic museum and the Imperial Mosque, stroll through the Bazaar of Pristina and see the extraordinary National Library of Kosovo.
+You can visit the astonishing ethnographic museum and the Imperial Mosque, stroll through the Bazaar of Pristina, and see Kosovo’s extraordinary National Library.
 Other monuments and architectural landmarks, as well as nearby natural attractions, make a visit to Pristina an activity worth considering!

 3 Options To Travel From Skopje To Pristina (And Vice Versa)